karray/karray.github.io/_posts/2023-04-01-speech-recognition-and-diarisation.md

     return audio.duration
 ```

-The `get_speakers` function removes noise from the chunks, reassembles them back to a cleaned audio file, and passes this file into the Pyannote pipeline for speaker diarisation.
+The `get_speakers` function removes noise from the chunks, reassembles them back to a cleaned audio file, and passes this file into the Pyannote pipeline for speaker diarization.

 ```python
 def get_speakers(tmpdirname, use_auth_token=True):